my0373/camerawl/docs/overview.md

 * Create a custom image on an SD card ?
-    * pibakery looks like an interesting option. https://www.pibakery.org/docs/install-mac.html
+    * pibakery looks like an interesting option. https://www.pibakery.org/docs/install-mac.html Turns out pibakery is a bit old.
+Leaving the link in as some useful code here.
 * Can we network boot ?
 * What devices will we support ?